 TIP: Download the Retail Me Not app and it will automatically show you the day’s coupons not only for online, but each store you walk into as well!

-- Compare prices.Yesterday I was looking for a Christmas gift for some kiddos and the exact same toy that was $30 at Michael’s was $20 at Target and $14.99 on Amazon.
-That’s not to say Amazon always has the cheapest price (far from it) but to do your due diligence when hunting around for the best price.
+- Compare prices.Yesterday I was looking for a Christmas gift for some kiddos.
+The exact same toy that was $30 at Michael’s was $20 at Target and $14.99 on Amazon.
+That’s not to say Amazon always has the cheapest price but to do your due diligence.
 And getting the best price means you have more money left-over to buy that person a little some extra!

 - Don’t buy, DIY– scarves, bath bombs (click to learn how to make Lush bath bombs!) jewelry, paintings, even baked goods.
 I can’t tell you how many scarves I’ve knitted, but they are pretty simple (once you get the concept down) and can be just as beautiful as the ones you buy in the store, especially if you use wool.
 Although quality yarn is expensive, which is why you have to follow tip #5!